bitnami/charts/bitnami/minio/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Warning

-All gateway features have been removed from Minio since upstream completely dropped this feature.